DiegoLSdev/MarsRoverMision/README.md

 ## Choosing a programming language

-I usually doAdvent of Code and other algorithmic challengesm and I've always used Python, since it was the first language I learned along with Javascript, and I find it easier to apply to these kinds of problems, so first I'm going to implement the logic in Python.
+I usually do Advent of Code and other algorithmic challengesm and I've always used Python, since it was the first language I learned along with Javascript, and I find it easier to apply to these kinds of problems, so first I'm going to implement the logic in Python.

 ## Planet

-Bidimensional grid, which size is N x N, in this case 200 x 200 this is how I imagine the planet:
+Bidimensional grid, which size is `200 × 200`
+this is how I imagine the planet:

 ![Planet](./public/Planet.png)